xmos/lib_mic_array/doc/rst/src/software_structure.rst

 subsequent processing stages using a channel.

-To demonstrate how ``BasicMicArray`` simplifies this process, observe that the following ``MicArray`` type is behaviorally identical to the above:
+To demonstrate how ``BasicMicArray`` simplifies this process, observe that the following ``MicArray`` type is behaviourally identical to the above:

 .. code-block:: c++